dkodr/google-apps-script/runtimeCount/README.md

-# Count your project's total execution time
+# How to keep track of Google Apps Script’s total execution time

 About a month ago I started having some serious issues with my Google Apps Script projects.
 I was getting a lot of “Service using too much computer time for one day” errors.
 And I mean **a lot**!
 My Gmail inbox wouldn’t shut up.
 A quick Google search revealed [this ticket](https://code.google.com/p/google-apps-script-issues/issues/detail?id=6213&can=1&colspec=Stars%20Opened%20ID%20Type%20Status%20Summary%20Component%20Owner) with the following response: